peterle93/Disaster-Response-Pipeline/README.md

 6. requirements.txt
 - required libraries needed for app
 7. README.txt
-- Description of project, instructions and libraries
+- Description of the project, instructions and libraries

 ## Acknowledgements <a name="acknowledgements"></a>